better-ecosystem/better-tor/README.md

 - `sudo ./better-tor-cli.py --toggle` — Toggle Tor routing on/off

 ## Requirements
-- A Linux distro that uses systemd to manage services.
+- A Linux distro that uses systemd to manage services;
+- Tor;
-- Tor.
+- iptables or iptables-nft;
 - Sudo access (and a polkit agent if using the GUI version).

 ## GUI